pushkarjajoria/Tresillo/README.md

 -   The concret focus of the project lays in analyzing the most popular songs (as expressed in charts) over a certain period of time, anaylizing their rhythmic structure to see if the use the tresillo rhythm.

--   Rhythm and rhythm detection

 -   Writing a algorithm to detect the rhythm and thenm applying it to the dataset.

 -   The billboard archive for the chart informations, Spotify API, Millions song dataset

--   Exist, suitability has to examined

 ## Methods